-Vangi bath is a rice mixed with Brinjal.
+Vangi bath is a bowl of rice mixed with Brinjal.
 It’s very popular in Karnataka.
 The ingredients slightly differ from place to place.
-Some people make their own spice powder for this rice and some uses ready made spice powder.
-I have used ready made spice powder, “MTR Vangi bath”.
+Some people make their own spice powder for this rice and some use ready-made spice powder.
+I have used ready-made spice powder, “MTR Vangi bath”.

-It’s a quite easy recipe and ideal for lunch box with a combination of raita.
+It’s quite an easy recipe and ideal for lunchboxes with a combination of raita.
 Here rice needs to be cooked first and then make a dry gravy out of brinjal and spices.
 Then Mix with rice.

 - Basmati or Sona Masuri rice – 1 cup